bertvv/ansible-role-dhcp/README.md

 ## Role Variables

-This role is able to set (some) global options, and to declare subnets.
+This role is able to set (some) global options, and to specify subnet declarations.

 ### Global options